 Hot air also has another, very important role – it helps remove moisture from the mattress.
-Moisture and organic matter are required for growth and propagation of bed bugs – remove at least one of them and bed bugs will die out.
+Moisture and organic matter are required for the growth and propagation of bed bugs.
+Remove at least one of them and bed bugs will die out.
 Good! 🙂

-For safety reasons, mattress vacuums with UV lights have sensors, which turn off UV lamp when vacuum is not firmly pressed onto the surface being cleaned.
+For safety reasons, mattress vacuums with UV lights have sensors, which turn off the UV lamps when the vacuum is not firmly pressed onto the surface being cleaned.

 Also, some surfaces can lose color over time, when being exposed to UV lights!

-Since such dead bugs are still threat to the human health (allergens), they must be removed from the mattress permanently – that is why vibrating pads, good suction and HEPA air filtration are so important.
+Since such dead bugs are still a threat to human health (allergens), they must be removed from the mattress permanently – that is why vibrating pads, good suction, and HEPA air filtration are so important.